-Founded in 2005, LAXART is a platform for emerging and under-recognized talent, its mission has expanded to encompass thematic exhibitions that engage with key issues of our time.
+Founded in 2005 as a platform for emerging and under-recognized talent, LAXART has expanded its mission to encompass thematic exhibitions that engage with key issues of our time.
 We are open Tuesday through Saturday from 11:00 a.m. to 6:00 p.m. and admission is free.

 LAXART is accessible via street level and has an additional ramp entrance.
 We welcome service animals.
 You may call or email us with any accessibility questions or needs.